-America’s Car Museum’s 1963 Studebaker Avanti #63R1001 – the first production Avanti built by Studebaker, has undergone a transformation.
+America’s Car Museum’s 1963 Studebaker Avanti #63R1001 – the first production Avanti built by Studebaker Corporation of South Bend, Indiana.

 Avanti in Italian means “forward.”
-Studebaker President Sherwood Egbert’s vision to fuel company sales was to create a radical new car for the failing company.
-He tasked famed industrial designer Raymond Loewy to create the design, and the Avanti was born.
-Loewy’s futuristic design was fabricated in fiberglass over a steel frame, and powered by the top of the line Studebaker 289 R2 Paxton supercharged engine.
+Studebaker Corporation (South Bend, Indiana) President Sherwood Egbert’s vision to fuel company sales was to create a radical new car for the Studebaker line.
+In early 1962, he tasked famed industrial designer Raymond Loewy to create the design.
+In just a short period, Loewy and his design team consisting of John Epstein, Robert Andrews and Tom Kellogg presented Egbert with his futuristic design and the Avanti was born.
+It was fabricated in fiberglass over a steel frame, a new technology at the time, and powered by the top-of-the-line Studebaker 289 R2 Paxton supercharged engine.
 Paxton President and racing legend Andy Granatelli joined the team to help promote its performance image.
 It was touted as “America’s Only Four-Passenger Performance Car.”

 1963 Studebaker Avanti #63R 1001 data

-• The serial number for the car: 63R 1001
+The serial number for the car: 63R 1001

 The order date was 4/26/1962

-• Final assembly date was 6/1962
+Final assembly date was 6/1962

 Shipping date was 6/25/1962

 Body number for the car 63R-Q, then 101 was added

 Body color 6331 – Avanti White

 Interior 733A – Deluxe Orange

 Engine, R2, #RS1002 – Supercharged [actual engine number matched the build sheet]

-• Transmission, 4 speed floor shift
+Transmission, 4 speed floor shift

-• The car was equipped from the factory with power steering, tinted side glass, hill holder, front and rear seat belts, radio and antenna, rear speaker, white wall tires and twin traction
+The car was equipped from the factory with power steering, tinted side glass, hill holder, front and rear seat belts, radio and antenna, rear speaker, white wall tires and twin traction

 Studebaker Corporate memo referencing Car 62R1001: